 As much as we love Slack, we haven’t abandoned email.
 Weekly updates from teams across the company are one way we use email to keep us in the loop.
 Emails also tend not to get overlooked as often as a Slack message might in a busy channel.

 Tip 3: Find a good video conferencing system

 We’ve found that Zoom video conferencing works well for us.
 We host team meetings, one-on-one meetings, all hands, and more on Zoom.
 These meetings are often a gathering of members dispersed throughout our offices.
 As we expanded to four offices in pretty disparate time zones, we've had to move to a system of rotating our All Hands meetings.
 This means one or more of the offices is not online for the live meeting, and instead watches a recording later.
 Thankfully, Zoom allows us to easily record and share these recordings, which is a big plus.

 Video chats also come into play during our new hire onboarding process.
 New hires meet with people across the company to learn about our different teams.
 Since we’re spread all over the world, these meetings require coordination between time zones, chats on slack, and then the final video call.

 Tip 4: Encourage and support in-person visits

 Video conferences are great for seeing and hearing other people, but they’re not the same as a face-to-face meeting.
-We routinely have team members make visits to our San Francisco, New York, London, and Melbourne offices.
+We routinely have team members make visits to different offices.
 An important part of this travel for us is to build empathy and a better understanding of each location’s work environment, customer needs and micro-culture.

 We also encourage team members to meet via our Camper Coffee Lottery - Donut.
 This slack bot connects Campers across offices for casual chats every few weeks.
 As we continue to grow, it continues to be a great way for us to stay connected.